Seattle Public Schools

 If the field is placed at Wallingford Playfield, we will be investing in both the Lincoln and Hamilton school communities.
 The field will be a valuable student and community resource for years to come.

-Memorial Stadium will be unavailable from summer 2025 through summer 2027, as it undergoes a complete renovation.
+Memorial Stadium will be unavailable from summer 2025 through summer 2027, as it undergoes a complete renovation, so varsity teams will be unable to use the field.

 During this time, Lincoln students will need access to a field.
 More broadly, a “home field” for Lincoln High School brings many benefits to students at Lincoln and nearby Hamilton International Middle School.